marykhomich/guacamole-recipe/index.md

-* Testing the website Guacamole recipe
+* Simple guacamole recipe

+* list of ingredients
+* list of instructions
 * By Mary